-A woodland burial, also referred to as a green burial or natural burial, is an eco-friendly alternative to a traditional funeral or cremation.
+A woodland burial, which may be referred to as a “green” burial or natural burial, is an alternative to a traditional funeral or cremation.
 They usually occur in rural locations such as wooded areas, forests or meadows – not traditional cemeteries – and offer a picturesque final resting place for your loved one.

 Why do people choose a woodland burial?

 This style of funeral usually appeals to people who liked to be close to nature.
-Or those who cared about the environment and wanted to protect the planet even after their death.
+Or those who cared about the natural environment and wanted.

-Additionally, a woodland burial appeals to the friends and family.
+Additionally, the setting of a woodland burial may appeal to friends and family.
 The idea of laying a loved one to rest amongst nature, surrounded by trees, flowers and wildlife is becoming increasingly popular.

 If this is an option you are considering, your local funeral director will help you find a natural burial ground to suit you.

-- No headstone or permanent memorial – this is to keep the site as natural as possible, with the exception of approved tree planting
+- No headstone or permanent memorial – this is to keep the burial site as natural as possible

 - Minimal vehicles for funeral attendees – cars have a negative impact on the environment, so try and carpool where possible to reduce your carbon footprint

 - Carbon offsetting – based on your individual choice for your funeral, you may be able to calculate the carbon footprint and offset the emissions by supporting projects which benefit the environment